casework/ontology.caseontology.org/CONTRIBUTE.md

 The documentation generation must be carried out on a case-sensitive file system. (macOS's default file system deployment is case-insensitive.)

 **Do not** commit changes under the `/case` directory on a case-insensitive file system.
-Conflicts due to upper-vs.-lower casing will create erroneous symlink references.
+Conflicts due to upper-vs.-lower casing will create erroneous concept files.
 Be aware that changes will be present on a fresh `git clone` in a case-insensitive file system.

 ### Generation directions